William Keepers Maxwell Jr.: Early life

-Maxwell was born in Lincoln, Illinois on August 16, 1908.
+Maxwell was born in Lincoln, Illinois, on August 16, 1908.
 His parents were William Keepers Maxwell and Eva Blossom (née Blinn) Maxwell.
 During the 1918 flu epidemic, the 10-year-old Maxwell became ill and survived, but his mother died.
 After his mother's death, the boy was sent to live with an aunt and uncle in Bloomington, Illinois.
 His father remarried, and young Maxwell joined him in Chicago.
 He attended Senn High School.
 He received his B.A. summa cum laude from the University of Illinois in 1930 where he was class salutatorian, elected to Phi Beta Kappa, poetry editor of The Daily Illini, and a member of Sigma Pi fraternity.
 Maxwell earned an A.M. at Harvard University.
-Maxwell taught English briefly at the University of Illinois where he served as faculty advisor to his fraternity and published an article about it in the fraternity's magazine before moving to New York.
+Maxwell briefly taught English at the University of Illinois where he served as faculty advisor to his fraternity and published an article about it in the fraternity's magazine before moving to New York.

 Career

-Maxwell was best known for being a fiction editor of The New Yorker magazine for forty years (1936–1975), where he worked with writers such as Sylvia Townsend Warner, Vladimir Nabokov, John Updike, J. D. Salinger, John Cheever, Mavis Gallant, Frank O'Connor, Larry Woiwode, Maeve Brennan, John O'Hara, Eudora Welty, Shirley Hazzard, and Isaac Bashevis Singer.
+Maxwell was best known for being a fiction editor of The New Yorker magazine for thirty-nine years (1936–1975), where he worked with writers such as Sylvia Townsend Warner, Vladimir Nabokov, John Updike, J. D. Salinger, John Cheever, Mavis Gallant, Frank O'Connor, Larry Woiwode, Maeve Brennan, John O'Hara, Eudora Welty, Shirley Hazzard, and Isaac Bashevis Singer.
 Welty wrote of him as an editor: "For fiction writers, he was the headquarters."

 He also wrote six novels, short stories and essays, children's stories, and a memoir, Ancestors (1972).
 His fiction has recurring themes of childhood, family, loss, and lives changed quietly and irreparably.
 Much of his work is autobiographical, particularly concerning the loss of his mother when he was 10 years old and growing up in rural Midwestern United States.
 After the flu epidemic, young Maxwell had to move away from his house, which he referred to as the "Wunderkammer" or "Chamber of Wonders".
 He spoke of his loss, "It happened too suddenly, with no warning, and we none of us could believe it or bear it ... the beautiful, imaginative, protected world of my childhood swept away."

 In 1968, Maxwell was elected president of the National Institute of Arts and Letters.

 Maxwell was a friend and correspondent of the English writer Sylvia Townsend Warner, and was her literary executor.
 He edited a volume of her letters, and a further volume of his correspondence with her, The Element of Lavishness, was published in 2001.